HobnobMancer/cazy_webscraper/README.md

 Using the `expand` subcommand, a user can retrieve:
 - CAZyme protein sequence data from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)
 - Protein structure files from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank [(PDB)](https://www.rcsb.org/)
-- EC number and Uniprot protein IDs from the [UniProtKB database](https://www.uniprot.org/)
+- EC number, PDB accessions and Uniprot protein IDs from the [UniProtKB database](https://www.uniprot.org/)

 `cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
 These queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
 Successive CAZy queries can be collated into a single local database.
 A log of each query is recorded in the database for transparency, reproducibility and shareablity.